kasper-piskorski/docs/pages/documentation/3-core-api/overview.md

     Entity alexander = transaction.putEntity("Alexander", person);
 ```

-We can query for all the people by:
+We can query for all the people:

 ```java
     people.instances().forEach(System.out::println);
 ```

-Now lets create some schools of philosophy
+Now lets create some schools of philosophy:

 ```java
     EntityType school = transaction.putEntityType("school");